davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw International Noise Conspiracy and Rocket From The Crypt at House of Blues.

 Watched The Tush Show on WTBS.

+Day before I left to move to N.O. again.
+My co-worker pretty clearly had a kidney stone.
+He was writing on the floor.
+Hi very friendly boss came to check on him.
+He said "aah, you just need to fart.
+Go on, fart it out," while rubbing the guy's shoulders.

 ## Acted in: